SaadiIftikhar/N26/SecondTask/README.md

 - **Clear Structure**: The project follows a clear directory structure, separating test flows, element definitions, and configuration files.
 This organization helps new contributors quickly understand the project layout.

-- **Version Control**: The use of Git for version control allows for tracking changes, facilitating collaboration, and managing different versions of the test scripts.

 ### Approach and Tech Stack

 The chosen tech stack for this automation framework includes: